 Have you ever wondered about how pubs get into the Good Beer Guide (GBG)?
 Unlike those guides where paid individuals submit reviews, GBG entries are compiled from beer scores submitted by CAMRA members.
 Every single CAMRA member has the opportunity to contribute to the GBG, by submitting quality scores for the beers they have drunk.

 So how do you submit them?
 The easiest way is to log onto CAMRA's whatpub.com.
-The default login details are your CAMRA membership number (without any leading zeroes) as username and your postcode (in upper case with no spaces) at time of joining as password.
+The default login details are your CAMRA membership number (without any leading zeroes) as username and the password you created at the time of signing-up.
 If you have difficulty logging in, there’s help on the screen.
 In fact, there’s plenty of help for all steps in getting your pub scores entered!
 It’s up to you how you record your scores while in the pub - scraps of paper, notebooks, or on a smart phone, whatever suits you.

 While the concept of sitting at the bar with a notebook giving your beer a points score might seem a little obsessive, in fact beer scoring is a vital tool of CAMRA's ongoing campaign for good beer and good pubs.
 There are over 150 pubs in our branch so we need members from across the region to help us gather information about them year-round.

 The scores are on an 11 point scale (0-5, by half-mark):